In this week's episode, Editor Gary Castor chats with Chris Brownell, a resident engineer at the Missouri Department of Transportation (MODOT).

 Helpful links:

-In today's bonus episode of News Tribune on Tap, Managing Editor Gary Castor chats with psychologist Laurel Kramer about how to manage your mental...
+In this bonus episode of News Tribune on Tap, Managing Editor Gary Castor and Community Engagement Editor Layne Stracener chat about their dogs and...